-1 INTRODUCTION & CONTEXT
+INTRODUCTION AND CONTEXT

-This Domestic Animal Management Plan (DAM Plan) has been prepared to provide a strategic framework for the City of Monash for policy direction and action plans related to animal management during the fouryear period between 2021/25.
+This Domestic Animal Management Plan (DAMP) has been prepared to provide a strategic framework for Monash Council for policy direction and action plans related to animal management during the four-year period between 2021-2025.

 Council has a responsibility to enforce State legislation and its own Local Laws together with educating our community on issues associated with animal management and the role of the pet owner.